King Attends Tactical Exercise Conducted By Northern Military Region

-King Abdullah was briefed on the exercise scenario, which included the use of cutting-edge warfare tools, including cybersecurity technology, drones, and psychological warfare.
+King Abdullah was briefed on the exercise scenario, which included the use of cutting-edge warfare tools, including cybersecurity technology, drones and psychological warfare, according to a Royal Court statement.

 His Majesty commended the professionalism and advanced skills displayed by the participants in the exercise, praising JAF's commitment to keeping up with the latest advancements in military training and weaponry.